transcom/mymove-docs/docs/adrs/0078-api-versioning.md

 #### Swagger Organization

 **Current Setup:** In our swagger-def files we currently have a file for each api (`prime.yaml`, `ghc.yaml`, etc.).
 We also have some shared files in the `definitions`, `parameters`, `paths`, `responses` and `tags` directories.
 Some of the definitions in our swagger-def yaml files reference these shared definitions and some do not.
-Here is an [example](https://github.com/transcom/mymove/blob/66fdbaab15ea26e669195bf14f04a5a840d9795c/swagger-def/ghc.yaml#L3158-L3162) of where `current_address` uses the shared definitions, whereas `backup_contact` uses an internal defnition.
+Here is an [example](https://github.com/transcom/mymove/blob/66fdbaab15ea26e669195bf14f04a5a840d9795c/swagger-def/ghc.yaml#L3158-L3162) of where `current_address` uses the shared definitions, whereas `backup_contact` uses an internal definition.

 * Option 1: Keep a singular prime swagger-def file and modify the paths to point to either v1 or v2.
   * Pros: It would be less files to manage, especially the generated swagger and server files.